 1-403.4 DCAA Participation on DCMA Contract Management Boards of Review a.
 DCMA has established procedures to review and approve selected contract actions.
-The purpose of the Board of Review procedures is to ensure reasonable exercise of judgment and adequate documentation in support of final contract decisions.
-Those procedures including a listing of the contract actions subject to Board Review are in Instruction 134, Board of Review.
-In addition to the contracting actions listed in its procedures, DCMA requires board review of any high risk, controversial, or precedentsetting contracting action, regardless of transaction type or dollar value.
-When a contracting action is subject to Board review, the ACO shall obtain Board approval before negotiating or taking any action to settle the issue.
+The purpose of the Board of Review (BoR) procedures is to ensure reasonable exercise of judgment and adequate documentation in support of final contract decisions.
+Those procedures including a listing of the contract actions subject to Board Review are in DCMA Board of Review Matrix.
+In addition to the contracting actions listed in its procedures, DCMA requires board review of any high risk, controversial, or precedent-setting contracting action, regardless of transaction type or dollar value.
+When a contracting action is subject to Board review, the ACO shall request the appropriate BoR before negotiating or taking any action to settle the issue.

 b.
-Auditor Participation on DCMA Contract Management Boards of Review c.
-Processing Requests for Participation
+Auditor Participation on DCMA Contract Management Boards of Review

 The DCMA Board of Review procedures specify that DCAA may participate as advisory members.
-DCAA supports the DCMA Board of Review procedures as auditor participation in review board activities has proven beneficial in many instances.
-DCAA will only serve in this advisory capacity in support of issued DCAA audit reports and DCAA Forms 1.
+If DCAA issued an examination or a memorandum related to the action under consideration, the ACO must invite the DCAA representative (auditor) to the BoR.
+DCAA participation in review board activities has proven beneficial in many instances.
+DCAA will only serve in this advisory capacity in support of issued DCAA audit reports, memorandums and DCAA Forms 1.